"

 Multiculturalism

-Immigration policies over the past few decades have mostly been characterised by a reasonably firm, though occasionally unsteady, bipartisan support from the two major party groupings of Labor and the Coalition.
+The evolving immigration policies and programs over the past few decades have mostly been characterised by a reasonably firm, though occasionally unsteady, bipartisan support from the two major party groupings: Labor and the Coalition.
 A similar combination of substantial consensus interspersed by occasional vacillation has characterised the ongoing acceptance of multiculturalism as the policy framework for managing Australia’s immigration-driven ethnic diversity.

 There has long been some ambiguity about the degree to which multiculturalism has been intended to promote greater social cohesion and integration or for maintaining cultural diversity and empowering cultural minorities.
 In general, the bipartisan position has favoured social cohesion and integration.[26]

 The Fraser Coalition government (December 1975–May 1983) set in place much of the national administrative and institutional infrastructure for multicultural policies.
-Under the Hawke Labor government in 1989, a National Agenda for a Multicultural Australia proposed three justifications for multiculturalism: its respect for cultural identity, its alignment with social justice and its utilitarian virtues in facilitating economic efficiency.
-Importantly, the document also specified ‘limits’ which, in effect, asserted the necessity for a set of common values within ‘an overriding and unifying commitment to Australia’.[22]
-This kind of careful specification of both the claimed virtues and necessary limits of Australian multiculturalism has enabled the concept to adapt and survive ever since.
+Later, under the Hawke Labor government in 1989, a National Agenda for a Multicultural Australia identified three justifications for multiculturalism: its respect for cultural identity, its alignment with social justice and its utilitarian virtues in facilitating economic efficiency.
+Importantly, the document also specified ‘limits’ which, in effect, asserted the necessity for a set of common values within ‘an overriding and unifying commitment to Australia’.[27]
+This kind of careful specification of both the claimed virtues and the necessary limits of Australian multiculturalism has enabled the concept to adapt and survive ever since, the 1989 statement continuing to be acknowledged under successive governments at the national level.[28]

-Perhaps the most serious challenge took place during the period of the Howard Coalition government (1996–2007).
-The Howard government seemed to downplay the terminology of multiculturalism and emphasised instead terms like ‘social cohesion’ and ‘citizenship’.[23]
-It introduced a ‘citizenship test’ under which immigrants seeking Australian citizenship would need to demonstrate a ‘working knowledge of the English language’ and ‘an understanding of basic aspects of Australian society, our culture, and our values and certainly some understanding of our history’.[24]
-Yet the Howard government’s policy documents also mirrored the Hawke Labor government’s in balancing the celebration of diversity with the affirmation of common values.
-Moran concludes that multiculturalism survived the Howard government ‘in practice if not in name’.[25]
+Perhaps the most serious challenge took place during the period of the Howard Coalition government (1996-2007).
+The Howard government seemed to downplay the terminology of multiculturalism and emphasised instead terms like ‘social cohesion’ and ‘citizenship’.[29]
+Late in its final term, it introduced a ‘citizenship test’ under which immigrants seeking Australian citizenship would need to demonstrate a ‘working knowledge of the English language’ and ‘an understanding of basic aspects of Australian society, our culture, and our values and certainly some understanding of our history’.[30]
+Many years later, long retired from office, Howard himself continued to express discomfort with multiculturalism used as a political expression.[31]
+Yet the Howard government’s policy documents also mirrored the Hawke Labor government’s in balancing the celebration of diversity with the affirmation of common values, suggesting that multiculturalism survived the Howard government ‘in practice if not in name’.[32]
+Nearly twenty years later, a reaffirmation of multiculturalism is embodied in the report Towards fairness: A multicultural Australia for all presented to and endorsed by the Albanese Labor government in 2024.[33]

 Table 1 Departmental nomenclature 1945–